ibrahimjohar/Connect-Four---AI-Project/README.md

 ### Objectives of the Project:
 - Build an AI opponent using the Minimax algorithm with Alpha-Beta pruning
 - Design and implement a user friendly interface for smooth gameplay
-- Integrate the AI with the UI to enable human vs AI matches
+- Integrate three modes: Human vs AI, User vs User, and AI vs AI
 - Evaluate the AI’s performance against human players
 - Optimize decision making speed and responsiveness